The best hotels in Rangiroa

 The sweet spot is May-June or September-October.
 Dry season weather, fewer crowds, and mid-range hotels like Te Miti Lodge or Raira Lagon Hotel running $10-30/night cheaper than their August peaks.
 November through April is rainy season. prices drop significantly but the occasional cyclone threat is real and visibility underwater suffers.

-Rangiroa's best neighborhoods
+Rangiroa's best hotel regions

 Rangiroa splits into two main village strips.
 Avatoru and Tiputa. plus a scatter of private motus you can only reach by boat.
 Start with Avatoru if it's your first time: it has more options, easier logistics, and direct access to the legendary Avatoru Pass.